Traditional Mexican Clothing: Mexico’s 12 Most Authentic Outfits Revealed

 Likewise, the montera represents their blond hair.
 All this to ridicule the conquerors.

-The typical attire of Quintana Roo makes the state proud to have another of the most beautiful Mexican clothing: The Mayan costume.
+The typical attire of Quintana Roo makes the state proud to have another of the most beautiful traditional clothing in Mexico: The Mayan costume.

-This outfit is a faithful representation of the attire used by the Mayan princesses in ancient times.
+This outfit faithfully represents the attire used by the Mayan princesses in ancient times.

-The Mayan costume is composed of two pieces; the first is the lower part of the dress, which is mainly red and symbolizes the south’s cardinal point and the earth’s interior.
+The Mayan costume consists of two pieces; the first is the lower part of the dress, which is mainly red and symbolizes the south’s cardinal point and the earth’s interior.

-Then the cape that carries the costume is open to the sides to the height of the bust.
+The second one is the cape that carries the costume.
+It is open to the sides to the height of the bust.

-Besides, you can notice some green designs, which are the sacred color of the Mayas.
-All the motifs can be embroidered or painted.
+Besides, you can notice some green designs, which is the sacred color of the Mayas.
+Artisans either embroider or paint all the motifs..

 In the same way, the accessories that stand out in the costume are representative of pre-Hispanic.